A Quantile-based Approach for Hyperparameter Transfer Learning: Gaussian Copula regression

+Let us make two remarks.
+First, the parameters $\theta$ are \emph{independent} of the task chosen so that minimizing Eq.~(\ref{eq:quantile-regression-loss}) gives a joint model over all available tasks, the hope being it can generalize to new tasks, see Figure \ref{fig:prior-illustration}.
+Second, each task is assumed to have the same number of observations.
+If this is not the case, each term in Eq.~(\ref{eq:quantile-regression-loss}) can be weighted inversely to the number of task observations.

-Note that the transformation $\psi$ requires $F$, which needs to be estimated.
-Rather than using a parametric or density estimation approach, we use the empirical CDF $\ECDF(t) = \frac{1}{N} \sum_{i=1}^{N} \mathbbm{1}_{y_i \leq t}$.
-While this estimator has the advantage of being non-parametric, it leads to infinite value when evaluating $\psi$ at the minimum of maximum of $y$.
+The transformation $\psi$ requires $F$, which needs to be estimated.
+Rather than using a parametric or density estimation approach, we use the empirical CDF $\ECDF(t) = \frac{1}{N} \sum_{i=1}^{N} \mathds{1}_{y_i \leq t}$.
+While it has the advantage of being non-parametric, this estimator leads to infinite value when evaluating $\psi$ at the minimum or maximum of $y$.
 To avoid this issue, we use the Winsorized cut-off estimator

 where ${N}$ is the number of observations of $y$ and choosing $\delta_{N} = \frac{1}{4{N}^{1/4}\sqrt{\pi \log {N}}}$ strikes a bias-variance trade-off \cite{Liu2009}.
 This approach is semi-parametric in that the CDF is estimated with a non-parametric estimator and the Gaussian Copula is estimated with a parametric approach.